tscircuit/handbook/guides/code.md

 2. Capitalize each word (except the first for `camelCase`): `my_Profile_Id`
 3. Remove the underscores: `myProfileId`

-Notice that this clears up naming for many words such as `API` and `ID` which are commonly capitalized in other naming systems.
+Notice that this clears up naming for many words such as `Api` and `Id` which are commonly capitalized in other naming systems.

 ### 4.1 Database, Circuit JSON